gradientinstitute/aboleth/docs/quickstart.rst

         \sigma(\mathbf{x}_n^\top \mathbf{w})),

-and ideally we would like to infer the posterior distribution over these weights using Bayes rule (as opposed to just the MAP value, :math:`\hat{\mathbf{w}}`),
+and ideally we would like to infer the posterior distribution over these weights using Bayes' rule (as opposed to just the MAP value, :math:`\hat{\mathbf{w}}`),

 .. math::